IMPCT Institute

 The secret cryptographic value that controls a blockchain address.
 Whoever has the private key can spend the funds at that address.

-Proof-of-stake (PoS)Introduced Day 12
+Proof-of-stake (PoS)Mod 12

 The consensus mechanism Ethereum (post-2022) and most modern L1s use, where security comes from locked-up capital.